Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 Hoima Cultural Lodge is a perfect break from long drive time on the dirt road between Murchison Falls and Kibale, which helps clients rejuvenate for the rest of their journey.

-The Lodge offers spacious en-suite grass-thatched cottages ideal for couples and families, with each room brightly colored and furnished with African Art pieces which give guests that African Feeling.
+The Lodge offers spacious en-suite grass-thatched cottages ideal for couples and families, with each room brightly colored and furnished with African Art pieces that give guests that African Feeling.

-Since Hoima is the seat of the Bunyoro Kingdom, you have the opportunity to partake in a cultural and historical introduction to the Bunyoro Kingdom that ruled much of what is now Uganda for a long time.
+Since Hoima is the seat of the Bunyoro Kingdom, you can partake in a cultural and historical introduction to the Bunyoro Kingdom that ruled much of what is now Uganda for a long time.

 Meal Plan: Breakfast – Lunch – Dinner